Balasa Dinverno & Foltz LLC Grows Holdings in UnitedHealth Group Incorporated (NYSE:UNH)

-Balasa Dinverno & Foltz LLC grew its stake in UnitedHealth Group Incorporated (NYSE:UNH) by 5.3% during the fourth quarter, according to its most recent 13F filing with the SEC.
-The firm owned 9,476 shares of the healthcare conglomerate’s stock after acquiring an additional 481 shares during the period.
-Balasa Dinverno & Foltz LLC’s holdings in UnitedHealth Group were worth $3,323,000 as of its most recent filing with the SEC.
+Balasa Dinverno & Foltz LLC lifted its holdings in UnitedHealth Group Incorporated (NYSE:UNH) by 5.3% in the fourth quarter, according to its most recent disclosure with the SEC.
+The institutional investor owned 9,476 shares of the healthcare conglomerate’s stock after purchasing an additional 481 shares during the period.
+Balasa Dinverno & Foltz LLC’s holdings in UnitedHealth Group were worth $3,323,000 at the end of the most recent reporting period.

-Other institutional investors also recently added to or reduced their stakes in the company.
-JJJ Advisors Inc. raised its stake in shares of UnitedHealth Group by 1,820.0% in the 3rd quarter.
-JJJ Advisors Inc. now owns 96 shares of the healthcare conglomerate’s stock valued at $30,000 after acquiring an additional 91 shares during the period.
-Front Row Advisors LLC raised its stake in shares of UnitedHealth Group by 288.0% in the 3rd quarter.
-Front Row Advisors LLC now owns 97 shares of the healthcare conglomerate’s stock valued at $33,000 after acquiring an additional 72 shares during the period.
-Knuff & Co LLC raised its stake in shares of UnitedHealth Group by 666.7% in the 3rd quarter.
-Knuff & Co LLC now owns 115 shares of the healthcare conglomerate’s stock valued at $36,000 after acquiring an additional 100 shares during the period.
-Old North State Trust LLC purchased a new stake in shares of UnitedHealth Group in the 3rd quarter valued at approximately $39,000.
-Finally, Ossiam raised its stake in shares of UnitedHealth Group by 42.5% in the 3rd quarter.
-Ossiam now owns 124 shares of the healthcare conglomerate’s stock valued at $39,000 after acquiring an additional 37 shares during the period.
-86.03% of the stock is currently owned by institutional investors and hedge funds.
+Several other hedge funds have also made changes to their positions in the stock.
+Paragon Advisors LLC grew its holdings in shares of UnitedHealth Group by 4.0% in the fourth quarter.
+Paragon Advisors LLC now owns 3,101 shares of the healthcare conglomerate’s stock valued at $1,084,000 after purchasing an additional 120 shares in the last quarter.
+Thoroughbred Financial Services LLC lifted its position in shares of UnitedHealth Group by 10.1% during the 4th quarter.
+Thoroughbred Financial Services LLC now owns 8,243 shares of the healthcare conglomerate’s stock worth $2,890,000 after buying an additional 756 shares during the last quarter.
+JJJ Advisors Inc. lifted its position in shares of UnitedHealth Group by 170.8% during the 4th quarter.
+JJJ Advisors Inc. now owns 260 shares of the healthcare conglomerate’s stock worth $91,000 after buying an additional 164 shares during the last quarter.
+Strategic Wealth Designers purchased a new stake in shares of UnitedHealth Group during the 4th quarter worth approximately $1,083,000.
+Finally, Diversified LLC purchased a new stake in shares of UnitedHealth Group during the 4th quarter worth approximately $145,000.
+Hedge funds and other institutional investors own 86.03% of the company’s stock.

+Several research firms recently commented on UNH.
+Mizuho upped their price target on shares of UnitedHealth Group from $361.00 to $380.00 and gave the company a “buy” rating in a research report on Monday, November 9th.
+SVB Leerink upped their price target on shares of UnitedHealth Group from $378.00 to $390.00 and gave the company an “outperform” rating in a research report on Monday, December 14th.
+JPMorgan Chase & Co. upped their price target on shares of UnitedHealth Group from $360.00 to $430.00 in a research report on Wednesday, December 2nd.
+Jefferies Financial Group upped their price target on shares of UnitedHealth Group from $310.00 to $335.00 and gave the company a “hold” rating in a research report on Thursday, October 15th.
+Finally, Credit Suisse Group upped their price target on shares of UnitedHealth Group from $355.00 to $395.00 and gave the company an “average” rating in a research report on Thursday, November 5th.
+Five investment analysts have rated the stock with a hold rating, fifteen have issued a buy rating and one has assigned a strong buy rating to the company’s stock.
+The stock presently has an average rating of “Buy” and an average target price of $387.82.

 UnitedHealth Group Company Profile